robbmanes/Schedule1_ExpandRecipe/README.md

 # ExpandRecipe - Schedule 1
 A Product Manager recipe expansion mod for the game [Schedule 1](https://store.steampowered.com/app/3164500/Schedule_I/).

 **This mod only functions with the Il2cpp version of the game, not the Mono verison**.

 ## About
 When using the Product Manager App on your phone, instead of having to click on each product in succession to determine what mixers you need, this mod expands all of them at once including the base product you need (type of weed, meth, cocaine, etc).

-Currently due to the recursive nature of needing to look up these recipes only a single solution is presented in the Product Manager app.
-Ideally I'd show all possible solutions but attempts to do so were not very performant and caused long delays/hangs in the game, so I opted to show just a single solution (for now).

 ## Installation
 - Install MelonLoader (https://melonwiki.xyz/#)